CortexFoundation/tech-doc/apple-demo.md

 `DATA`, 32 Bytes - the transaction hash, or the zero hash if the transaction is not yet available.

-Use `ctxc_getTransactionReceipt` to get the contract address, after the transaction was mined, when you created a contract.
+Use `ctxc_getTransactionReceipt` to get the contract address, after the transaction ismined, you can create a contract.

-After acknowledging the native transaction rules, it's time to introduce the detail upload procedure.
+After acknowledging the native transaction rules, it's time to introduce the detailed upload procedure.

 #### 1. Create torrent for image data

-You should save the image data into disk named `data`, create the torrent file and organize at the same level.
+You should save the image data in folder called `data`, create the torrent file and organize at the same level.
 Directory structure should look like this:

 ```
 root_directory/